Direct Solar Photovoltaics

 Residential Solar PV Rebates

-Austin Energy offers solar photovoltaic (PV) rebates to encourage our residential customers to install solar energy systems.
-These rebates help diversify electric generation with clean, renewable energy and help develop the clean energy industry in Austin.
+Austin Energy offers solar photovoltaic (PV) rebates to encourage residential customers to install solar energy systems.
+The current solar rebate level is $1.50 per Watt effective May 7, 2013.
+These rebates help diversify electric generation with clean, renewable energy resources.

 See the Solar Energy Candidate Checklist, Guidelines (pdf), and Procedures (pdf) for details.

 The home must meet these requirements:

 - The roof must be in good condition.